 There are tons of such output modules available—some of our recent favorites include ALM's HPO, a discreet headphone output module, Intellijel's Outs, which provides balanced TRS main outputs as well as a headphone out, and Joranalogue's Transmit 2, which provides headphone and XLR outputs with exceptional sound quality.
-And of course, there are plenty such modules intended to interface specifically with high-end studio gear with 8-channel DB-25 inputs and outputs: the Praxis Snake Charmer and WMD Performance Mixer + DB25 Outs expander could all work spectacularly to tie a multi-channel Eurorack system into a larger studio setup.
+And of course, there are plenty such modules intended to interface specifically with high-end studio gear with 8-channel DB-25 inputs and outputs: the Praxis Snake Charmer, for instance, could work spectacularly to tie a multi-channel Eurorack system into a larger studio setup.

 What About MIDI?

 Keeping in mind signal levels and choosing appropriate output modules will be enough to keep things running smoothly if you are using the DAW in its capacity as a free-running recorder.
 If you need precise synchronization between your DAW and modular synth (or if you need to directly control your synth from your computer), then some other factors need to be considered simultaneously.